ChristianBirchler/ticket-tagger-analysis/study/README.md

 [Ticket Tagger](https://github.com/rafaelkallis/ticket-tagger/tree/master/src) is a machine learning-driven issue classification bot.
 It was written by [Rafael Kallis](https://github.com/rafaelkallis) in the scope of a project similar to this one.
 Once installed in a GitHub repository, Ticket Tagger offers the benefit of automatic issue classification.
 Small repositories may not gain much value from it, but larger ones do since they receive more issues per time unit.

 In this project, we perform an empirical investigation of machine learning prediction strategies for issue types classification on GitHub.
 First, the data is extended with the data set from the pandas' repository.
-Then various preprocessing strategies (like stemming and stopword removal) are used on the pandas' data set to explore the possibilities of Ticket Tagger.
+Then various preprocessing strategies (such as stemming and stopword removal) are used on the pandas' data set to explore the possibilities of Ticket Tagger.
 And finally, all preprocessed and not preprocessed data sets are also evaluated in the [WEKA](https://www.cs.waikato.ac.nz/ml/weka/) and [MEKA](https://waikato.github.io/meka/) GUI, such that the results from the Ticket Tagger software can be referenced and compared to the results of similar software.
 All results represent the evaluation metrics of a 10-Fold [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
 More specifically, the F-Score is the main metric that is compared in this project.

 ## Study Methodology
 Ticket Tagger can classify issues with the fasttext classifier.
 The fasttext classifier shows good performance so far.
-However, we are interested if we can do better with other classifiers.
+However, we are interested to investigate whether better results can be achieved with other classifiers.
 This leads us to the first research question:
->*RQ1*: To what extent can we increase performance with other classifiers?
+>*RQ1*: To what extent performance change with different supervised classifiers?

 Furthermore, Ticket Tagger does no data preprocessing which could affect the performance.
 Since there are various preprocessing techniques such as porter stemming, snowball stemming, and stopword removal we have also the following research question:
->*RQ2*: To what extent do preprocessing techniques affect the models for issue classifications?
+>*RQ2*: To what extent do preprocessing techniques affect the (best) models for issue classifications?

 We provided separate README files with a detailed explanation of how we collected the data and performed the analysis.
 Below we provided an overview of tasks that are performed in our project.